 Additionally, traditional antiperspirants usually contain several ingredients we do not recommend, such as endocrine-disrupting preservatives and sensitizing petrochemicals.

-Endocrine disrupters are things that disrupt your hormones, according to cosmetic chemist Krupa Koestline.
-They do so in a few ways: The first way is that they may simply increase or decrease the levels of a hormone you have naturally.
+Endocrine disrupters are things that disrupt your hormones4, according to cosmetic chemist Krupa Koestline.
+They do so in a few ways: The first way is that they may simply increase or decrease the levels of a hormone5 you have naturally.
 The second is that they mimic your own hormones, thereby leaching onto your hormone receptors so your actual hormones have no place to go.
 The third is they mask your hormones, essentially blocking them from reaching the receptors or doing their unique job in the body.
 Parabens, for example, mimic estrogen in the body.

 "The worst part is that you can't really link any of these to a direct outcome.
 Because hormones do so much and play such a big part in how your body functions, disrupting these hormones could mean the outcome is literally anything," she says.
 "It's hard to prove with definitive science that this ingredient causes that [problem].
 We don't really know that—it might happen, but we can't prove it."